-- Travel north of The Great Trail to Rhone (7 km – 4.4 mi) from Westbridge to the Cyclists Rest Stop and Rhone War Memorial.
+- Travel north of The Trans Canada Trail to Rhone (7 km – 4.4 mi) from Westbridge to the Cyclists Rest Stop and Rhone War Memorial.
 A free rest stop for cyclists to get off the trail to rest.
 You can gather your energy and take shelter from the sun or inclement weather.
 Water is not available here, but there is water at the Little Dipper Campground.

 - Rejuvenate your body, mind, and spirit at the Skycliffe Hümüh Monastery Retreat.
 This centre for spiritual awareness specializes in Buddhist Transcendental Meditation.
 It has guest lodges and a campground.
 Advanced bookings only.
 Approximately 30 km (19 mi) from Westbridge.